 Eve lives in her beloved hometown of San Francisco and enjoys surfing, cooking and getting lost in nature.
 You can learn more at eveekman.com.

-Stephanie’s background is rooted in clinical psychology and the application of therapeutic interventions.
-She graduated from Pennsylvania State University in 2014 with a BS in Biological and Evolutionary Psychology with a minor in Sociology.
-She has significant experience working as a mental health counselor, and finds that much of her training in promoting emotional awareness and communication has aligned with her current work at PEG.
+Stephanie graduated from Pennsylvania State University in 2014 with a BS in Biological and Evolutionary Psychology with a minor in Sociology.
+While in college, she discovered the show, “Lie to Me,” and quickly became a fan.
+She has significant experience working as a mental health counselor and finds that much of her training to promote emotional awareness and communication has aligned with her current work at PEG.

 Creative Project Manager